mongodb/mongodbatlas-cloudformation-resources/cfn-resources/ldap-configuration/README.md

 Your LDAP server must be visible to the internet or connected to your Atlas cluster with VPC Peering.
 In addition, your LDAP server must use TLS.

-NOTE: the process for disabling current LDAP configuration is bugged in the atlas client so a direct call is being done to the atlas api

 ## Attributes & Parameters

 Please consult the [Resource Docs](docs/README.md)